 Lawyer for Criminal Mischief Arrests in Brooksville, FL

 Were you or your child recently arrested in Central Florida for an alleged act of criminal mischief?
-You will want to contact Ashley M. Aulls, P.A. as soon as possible for help achieving the most favorable outcome to your case.
+You will want to contact The Law Office of Ashley Aulls, P.A. as soon as possible for help achieving the most favorable outcome to your case.

 Overview of Criminal Mischief Offenses in Florida

 - When can a person face felony charges for a criminal mischief offense?

 - What are the consequences of a criminal mischief conviction?

 - Where can I find more information about criminal mischief in Brooksville?

 Florida Statute § 806.13 establishes that a person commits criminal mischief if he or she willfully and maliciously injures or damages by any means any real or personal property belonging to another, including, but not limited to, the placement of graffiti thereon or other acts of vandalism thereto.
 The grading of criminal mischief crimes is generally determined by the amount of damage caused by the alleged offense.

 - Second-degree misdemeanor if the damage to property is $200 or less;